AlecRosenbaum/alecrosenbaum.github.io/_posts/2021-01-27-serving-tray.markdown

 wouldn't have been too hard to cut out with a jigsaw, but I don't really trust the jigsaw I have for anything remotely precise.
 Instead I drilled some tiny holes pretty much everywhere there was a corner.
-From there I stuck a coping through the holes and cut between each of the holes.
+From there I stuck a coping saw through the holes and cut between each of the holes.

 :-------------------------:|:-------------------------:
 ![](/static/posts/serving_tray/64_side_partially_drilled.jpg) | ![](/static/posts/serving_tray/65_sides_drilled.jpg)